Squaw Lake, Minnesota

 The town center is located along Minnesota State Highway 46.
-A significant portion of the economy can be attributed to fishing and hunting related tourism.
+A significant portion of the economy can be attributed to fishing and hunting-related tourism.

+History

+The Squaw Lake area was inhabited by Ojibwe people prior to the arrival of European colonizers.
+The land was set aside for the Leech Lake Band of Ojibwe in 19th century treaties as part of the Leech Lake Indian Reservation.
+Early on it was a hub for fur traders and loggers.
+It was later the site of a Great Northern Railway station.
+A post office was established there by 1923 and it was incorporated as a village in 1940.

+The lake located to the east of the town was renamed from Squaw Lake to Nature's Lake in 1995 by the Minnesota Legislature following a campaign led by students from Cass Lake-Bena High School.
+The term "squaw" is an ethnic and sexual slur.
+The Leech Lake Name Change Committee attempted to introduce a referendum on changing the town's name in November 2000, but did not have enough valid signatures for its petition.

 Geography

+Squaw Lake is located on the Leech Lake Indian Reservation, between Round Lake and Nature's Lake.
 According to the United States Census Bureau, the city has a total area of 0.840 sqmi, of which 0.810 sqmi is land and 0.030 sqmi is water.

+Education

+Independent School District 318 serves the city.

 Demographics

 2010 census

-As of the census of 2010, there were 107 people, 39 households, and 26 families living in the city.
+As of the 2010 census, there were 107 people, 39 households, and 26 families living in the city.
 The population density was 133.8 PD/sqmi.
 There were 63 housing units at an average density of 78.8 /sqmi.
 The racial makeup of the city was 46.7% White, 51.4% Native American, 0.9% Asian, and 0.9% from two or more races.

 There were 39 households, of which 41.0% had children under the age of 18 living with them, 35.9% were married couples living together, 28.2% had a female householder with no husband present, 2.6% had a male householder with no wife present, and 33.3% were non-families.
 23.1% of all households were made up of individuals, and 7.7% had someone living alone who was 65 years of age or older.
 The average household size was 2.74 and the average family size was 3.23.

 The median age in the city was 35.9 years.
 29.9% of residents were under the age of 18; 6.5% were between the ages of 18 and 24; 28.9% were from 25 to 44; 18.8% were from 45 to 64; and 15.9% were 65 years of age or older.
 The gender makeup of the city was 50.5% male and 49.5% female.